 These nutrients can be divided into macronutrients (carbohydrate, protein and fat) and micronutrients (vitamins and minerals).

-No matter which of the specific elements we consume, the primary requirement from food and drink is energy.
-Although the metric unit for measuring energy is kilojoules (kJ), calories are the more commonly referred to unit when speaking about food energy.
+Regardless of which specific elements are consumed, the primary requirement of food and drink is energy.
+The metric units for measuring energy are kilojoules (kJ), but calories are the more commonly referred-to unit when talking about food energy.

 The basic rough rule of thumb is:

 - Consume your TDEE if you want to maintain weight

 - Eat 500kcal over your TDEE if you want to gain weight

 - Consume 500kcal below your TDEE if you want to lose weight